COVID-19 testing and treatments

 These treatments do not stop you from getting COVID-19.
 They are used to prevent severe illness in people who are at higher risk from COVID-19.

-To be effective, they must be started within 7 days of developing symptoms.
+To be effective, Paxlovid should be taken within 5 days and remdesivir should be taken within 7 days since the start of your symptoms.
 For safety reasons, these treatments must be prescribed by a health care provider.
 You may not be able to receive treatment if you are already taking some other medications.

 Visit the BCCDC website for more information about COVID-19 treatments.

-Treatments may be beneficial if you have mild or moderate symptoms that started in the past 7 days and tested positive.
-You may be eligible for Paxlovid if you fit into any of the following situations:
+Treatments may be beneficial if you have mild or moderate symptoms that started in the past 5 days and tested positive.

 • Bone marrow or stem cell transplant